 The presentation

 Fifteen minutes on the evening's topic, from someone with technical understanding.
-The aim is to understand enough of the detail to evaluate different solutions, and the use cases where they shine or not, keeping the focus on what's only recently become possible.
+The aim is to go through enough of the detail to compare different solutions, and the use cases where they shine or not, keeping the focus on what's only recently become possible.

 • 19:05